Marsfeldt/RESQ_Patient_RASA/README.md

 **STEP 2:** Installation of RASA
 -----
-You will need to have Python installed in order to run RASA, you can get that here if you do not have it already https://www.python.org/downloads/ - RASA States to use either version 3.7 or 3.8 (I would recommend 3.8).
+You will need to have Python installed to run RASA, you can get that here if you do not have it already https://www.python.org/downloads/ - RASA States to use either version 3.7 or 3.8 (I would recommend 3.8).

-Once Python is installed ensure that you are able to use the PIP package manager by opening a command prompt and typing "pip".
+Once Python is installed ensure that you can use the PIP package manager by opening a command prompt and typing "pip".
 If that works you are ready to install RASA, do that by typing:
 ```
 pip3 install rasa[full]